JuliaPackageMirrors/AutoTypeParameters.jl/README.md

 # AutoTypeParameters

-A Julia library to encode "any" value so that it can be used as a type parameter.
+A Julia library to reversibly encode "any" value so that it can be used as a type parameter.

 The core functions are:

 * `freeze(x)` which returns an encoding of `x` suitable for use as a type parameter.

-* `thaw(eval, x)` which deocdes a type parameter `x`.
+* `thaw(eval, x)` which decodes a type parameter `x`.
 The `eval` function should be from module where encoding occurred (or, at least, contain bindings for any symbols required during decoding - eg. names of types that occur inside `x`).